Documentation Index

 Semantic Search

-Thesearch parameter accepts natural-language queries and ranks results by semantic similarity to the event’s AI-generated notes field using text-embedding-3-small (1536 dimensions).
+The v2search parameter accepts natural-language queries and ranks results by semantic similarity when embeddings are available.

 |---|---|